mylofi/local-vault/LOCK-KEY.md

 );
 ```

-### Simpler Approach: IV/seed
+### Alternate Approach: IV/seed

-Instead of preserving/restoring the entire lock-key object value, just its `iv` value (IV/seed used for the keypair) is enough to re-derive the full keypair; this is a `Uint8Array` value, so it should be converted to a base64 encoded string:
+Instead of preserving/restoring the entire lock-key object value, its `iv` value (IV/seed used for the keypair) **AND** `localIdentity` (aka, local-account-ID) value are enough to re-derive the full vault key; the `iv` is a `Uint8Array` value, so it should be converted to a base64 encoded string before storage/transmission:

 ```js
 import "@lo-fi/local-vault/adapter/idb";